Creating audience-centric content

 Tuesday, 10:30 – 11:30 a.m.

-Back in 2003, Rockford College® was all about Jane Addams, our most illustrious 1931 Nobel Prize winning graduate.
-Jane embodied the mission and vision as well as the strategic direction of the institution at that time.
-Today, fast forward to 15 years later and after a defining name change in 2013, Rockford University has evolved its brand and image in many ways.
-This presentation takes an honest look at the challenges faced by a small team of four to move an institution from what had become a stale and unrelatable brand to a stronger and more compelling identity.
-We will engage in a conversation about strategic and tactical lessons learned in a challenging and lean environment.
-This general presentation was shared at a Chamber of Commerce event with our community.
-The resulting feedback and ongoing questions cemented our belief that the increasing needs of marketing and messaging strategies are now, more than ever, vital elements of a strong brand.
+In 2003, Rockford University’s most illustrious graduate, Jane Addams, embodied the mission, vision and strategic direction of the institution; an identity that lingering for more than a decade.
+After a defining name change in 2013, the university has evolved its brand and image in many ways.
+This presentation takes an honest look at the challenges faced by a small team of four to move an institution from what had become a stale and unrelatable brand to a stronger and more compelling identity, including 9 key lessons learned that can have immediate effects and outcomes for diverse and growing messaging needs.

 Rita Elliott, Director of University Communications, Rockford University